49ers acquire Pro Bowl LT Trent Williams from Redskins

 Instead, the Redskins gave Williams’ representatives permission to seek trading partners and it led to the deal with San Francisco on the third day of the draft.

+“We’re going to build this culture with guys that want to be here, the guys that want to be part of what we’re doing, so we can go forward and just feel good about where we are,” Rivera said.
+“This was something that it gives everybody an opportunity to start clean and start fresh.
+We’re going forward from here.”

-The deal reunites him with 49ers coach Kyle Shanahan, who was the offensive coordinator in Washington when Williams was drafted fourth overall in 2010.
+The deal reunites Williams with Shanahan, who was the offensive coordinator in Washington when Williams was drafted fourth overall in 2010.

-The trade also could signify that longtime San Francisco left tackle Joe Staley is planning to retire.
-Staley turns 36 in August and missed nine games last season with injuries to his leg and finger.

-The acquisition of Williams is the biggest veteran addition this offseason for the defending NFC champion 49ers.
-They spent free agency trying to keep the team together, reaching deals with defensive lineman Arik Armstead and safety Jimmie Ward.
+“Skill-set wise, Trent is similar to Joe,” Shanahan said.
+“They are two of the most athletic guys I’ve been around at that position.”

+Williams made the Pro Bowl every season from 2012-18 and is considered one of the best left tackles in the league when healthy.
+He has one year remaining on his contract, which will pay him $12.5 million this season.

 Minutes after completing the trade, the Redskins drafted Williams’ potential replacement, LSU lineman Saahdiq Charles, with the 108th pick.